skorch-dev/skorch/docs/user/installation.rst

 From source
 ~~~~~~~~~~~

-If you would like to use the must recent additions to skorch or
+If you would like to use the most recent additions to skorch or
 help development, you should install skorch from source.

 Using conda